• LinkedIn

 Experienced Operators

-Are you an experienced crane operator without a BC recognized credential?
-If so, you may be able to challenge the BC Crane Operator Assessment for certain crane classifications by writing theory exams and successfully completing a practical test.
+Are you an experienced crane operator without a B.C. recognized credential?
+If so, you may be able to challenge the B.C.
+Crane Operator Assessment for certain crane classifications by writing theory exams and successfully completing a practical test.

 experiencedchallengepathway